 AMATEUR RADIO BIOGRAPHY

-54 years of Low Band DXing from New England, Japan and California.
-Now what?
+55 years of Low Band DXing from New England, Japan and California.

 1975 to 2000 Former call sign, N6JL with a location in Santa Cruz Mountains that long path operators dream about only if they had the chance to know what it's like to operate at 2800 feet looking to the ocean from NNE thru west to SSW.
-For this location I designed and built a dual band array for 80 and 160 meters suspended 250' above a canyon.
-Also installed 80 ft rotating self-supporting tower with 4-ele 20-meter beam, 40-meter dipole and dual band 3-ele 15/10 meter beam mounted at the top.
-All survived the great 89 Loma Prieta Earthquake.
+For this location I designed and built a dual band array for 80 and 160 meters suspended 250' above a canyon on my 12 acre property.
+Also installed 80 ft rotating self-supporting tower with 4-ele 20-meter beam, 40-meter dipole and dual band 3-ele 15/10 meter beams mounted at the top.
+All survived the great 89 Loma Prieta Earthquake...

 I began my ham activities in 1959 as K1KTH from Lincoln, MA.
 I met Dana Atchley, W1CF (W1HKK) who found me in the neighborhood looking to be a weekend helper with his antenna projects.
 It was then that I discovered the art of low band antenna experimentation and construction.
 I had the pleasure of operating his station in the ARRL Phone Sweepstakes achieving the top New England score and 10th overall in 1961.

-1965 to 1968 while in the USAF, I acquired the call sign KA7AB and operated on the Island of Kyushu, Southern Japan.
+1965 to 1968 while in the USAF, I set up a station in Southern Japan with the call sign KA7AB operating from the Island of Kyushu.

-Obtained the first KA authorization to operate on 80 meters and enjoyed making many DX contacts via the gray line to the east coast of the USA and Sam Harris, W1FZJ/KP4 almost all year round, both on SSB and CW.
-For many in the northeast of the USA I gave out their first Phone contacts with Japan.
+Beyond contesting from there, obtaining the first KA authorization to operate on 80 meters was key to making many DX contacts via the gray line to the east coast of the USA and Sam Harris, W1FZJ/KP4 almost all year round, both on SSB and CW.
+For most all in the northeast of the USA I gave them their first Phone contacts with Japan.

-I'm now retired and live on a 30 acre farm in Maine and traded in N6JL for the vanity W1QS callsign.
-It took me a few years to reach a point where there is time on the farm for getting back on the air after being QRT for about 10 years.
+2007 to present I'm now retired and live on a 30 acre farm in Maine.
+N6JL was traded in for the vanity call W1QS.
+It took many years of hard work to reach a point where there is time to have this farm and be able to get back on the air.

 John, W1QS exN6JL, K1KTH and KA7AB